-Homework assignments are due at the beginning of each lecture, either in person or through D2L.
-After grading, assignments will be returned in the same manner as they were submitted.
-Solutions will be posted to D2L during the lecture, so late homework assignments cannot be accepted.
+Homework is due online at the beginning of each lecture, through D2L.
+Detailed feedback will be provided for projects, which will require significant grading time.
+Solutions for all assignments will be made available at the beginning of each lecture, so late homework assignments cannot be accepted.